 I am more than happy to answer your questions and help you through the process, so please feel free to email me in the first instance.

 Please be cautious when buying a puppy, and don't be seduced by immediate availability for such an important decision as to the origins of your future long term family member.
+While the majority of Finnish Lapphund breeders in Australia practice responsible breeding, we have had a handful of situations of unethical practices and fraudulent scams.

 Things to look for and consider:

 Please be cautious when buying a puppy, and don't be seduced by immediate availability for such an important decision as to the origins of your future long term family member.
+While the majority of Finnish Lapphund breeders in Australia practice responsible breeding, we have had a handful of situations of unethical practices and fraudulent scams.

 Things to look for and consider: